 Previous Tool wordmarks looked different.
 They became the basis for the non-commercial fonts 10,000 days (inspired by the 2006 album of the same name) and Systema Encéphale (based on the logo featured on the cover of Lateralus in 2001).
 Close to the typeface, 1992-2001 are Contra Slab ExtraBold and Calypso E ExtraBold, but they differ in several details.

-The color scheme of the logos has always been restrained: it was dominated by shades of black, gray, and white.
-Thanks to its bright golden gradient, the last symbol stands out, which is associated with ancient Egyptian luxury and makes the inscription voluminous.
-With the help of a 3D effect, the designers imitated a metal surface: because of the reflections, it seems as if the letters are shining in the light.
+The logos’ color scheme has always been restrained, dominated by shades of black, gray, and white.
+Thanks to its bright golden gradient, the last symbol stands out, evoking ancient Egyptian luxury and making the inscription feel voluminous.
+With a 3D effect, the designers imitate a metal surface: the reflections make it seem as if the letters are shining in the light.